lamhonn/project111/README.md

 - The frontend will be available at [http://localhost:5173/](http://localhost:5173/)
 - The database runs in a separate container and is accessible from the frontend container as `db` on port `3306`.
+- API runs in a seperate container and is accessible from the API container as 'api' on port '4000'

 - if you make changes to the db/init.sql file, remember to reset the database volume:
 ```bash